basherghaleb/OtherCodingProjects/ABOUTME.md

-- 👋 Hi, I’m @basherghaleb
+- 👋 Hi, I’m @basherghaleb.
-- 👀 I’m interested in Computer Engineering
+- 👀 I’m interested in Computer Engineering.
-- 🌱 I’m currently pursuing a degree in Computer Engineering (GRADUATING MAY 2023)
+- 🌱 I’m currently pursuing a degree in Computer Engineering (GRADUATING MAY 2023).
+- 💻 Feel free to browse around my repository and check out all the work I've done in-school and side-projects.
 - 📫 You can reach me through my email gbasher2023@gmail.com